 Utilizing your vacation days and taking a real vacation is critical for your mental and physical well-being.
-Numerous studies have demonstrated that taking a break from your everyday life (whatever that life might be) reduces risk of developing heart disease, lowers your blood pressure, helps with weight loss, increases your productivity, and makes you a better person all around.
+Numerous studies have demonstrated that taking a break from your everyday life (whatever that life might be) reduces the risk of developing heart disease, lowers your blood pressure, helps with weight loss, increases your productivity, and makes you a better person all around.

 OK, that was all doom and gloom, but let’s look at the bright side.
-Let’s look forward to some downtime and recreation?
+Let’s look forward to some downtime and recreation.
 Consider the following suggestions for filling your vacation days with enjoyable and meaningful activities, from start to finish.

 How to plan a truly wonderful vacation, meaning, how to have a real vacation?

 Often, planning a vacation is more enjoyable than the experience itself.
 After all, you’re probably looking forward to romantic dinners and stunning scenery, not lost luggage and rainy days (but we are being negative again, sorry).